-To ensure protection over a longer period of time, a booster is given Within the High Schools program, vaccines such as the human papillomavirus (HPV) vaccine and meningococcal B vaccine are given, which are more effective if delivered at a specific age.
+To ensure protection over a longer period of time, a booster is given Within the High Schools program, vaccines such as the Human Papillomavirus (HPV) Vaccine and Meningococcal B vaccine and Meningococcal ACWY are given, which are more effective if delivered at a specific age.

 Vaccines through the school program are free of charge under the National Immunisation Program; Council’s fully trained and qualified vaccination team visits all high schools within the City of Playford to deliver the program.

-Your child must be enrolled in Year 8, 10 or 11 to receive the free vaccines under the program – home-schooled children are also eligible to receive the vaccinations.
+Your child must be enrolled in Year 8 and 10 to receive the free vaccines under the program – home-schooled children are also eligible to receive the vaccinations.

 - Diphtheria, tetanus and whooping cough (pertussis) vaccine.

 - Meningococcal ACWY vaccine

 Paid flu vaccine are now available from our Immunisation Team.